sergera/mc2-solidity/docs/StrategyPool.md

 #### `redeem(address owner, address receiver, uint256 poolTokens)`

 Burns exactly poolTokens from an owner account's balance.
+A call to this function will trigger a call to `withdraw` after backend processing, to transfer underlying pool assets to the user account.

 _Parameters:_
 - `owner`: Pool token owner account's address.
-- `receiver`: Address of the account that will receive the assets with a call to `withdraw` after backend processing.
+- `receiver`: Address of the account registered as "backer" in the Strategy Wallet contract.
 - `poolTokens`: Amount of pool tokens to be burned.

 _Reverts if:_